 Hunters are gear junkies, and we love and enjoy new gear and gadgets.
 We are always scheming and looking into ways we can have an advantage next deer season.
 Whether that's a new trail camera or the latest in GPS unit technology.
-We are the mechanics, chefs and builders of our lives, and we get hold of all the resources we need, think we need, and don’t really need but really want.
+We are the mechanics, chefs and builders of our lives, and we get hold of all the resources we need, think we need, and don't really need but really want.

 5. Living to hunt

-Yes, hunting is usually on our minds, and if it isn’t, it’s pretty close.
-Don’t bother us during hunting season; this is serious business.
+Yes, hunting is usually on our minds, and if it isn't, it's pretty close.
+Don't bother us during hunting season; this is serious business.
 After all, we need to put meat in the freezer, whether it's a big mule deer or a fat and healthy black bear.